-ARRIVAL D.C.: Saturday, March 4 between 6:00 AM and 5:00 PM ET
+ARRIVAL D.C.: Saturday, March 2, between 6:00 AM and 5:00 PM

-DEPARTURE D.C.: Saturday, March 11 between 5:00 AM and 9:00 AM ET
+DEPARTURE D.C.: Saturday, March 9, between 5:00 AM and 9:00 AM

-- 3. The chief state school officer from each state, the District of Columbia and DoDEA must submit in writing to The Hearst Foundations by DECEMBER 1, 2022 the names of the two delegates and two alternates.
-Upon confirmation of qualifications, the program requires each delegate to submit a statement of participation, a code of conduct agreement and medical release to be signed by students and parents/legal guardians.
+- 3. The chief state school officer from each state, the District of Columbia and DoDEA must submit in writing to The Hearst Foundations by DECEMBER 1, 2023, the names of the two delegates and two alternates.
+Upon confirmation of qualifications, the program requires each delegate to submit a statement of participation including a code of conduct agreement to be signed by students and parents/legal guardians.
 All program rules apply to the group as a whole, defined as minors. - 4.
 Code of Conduct: Delegates will be the guests of the United States Senate and The Hearst Foundations throughout the program, whether in-person or online, and are required to conduct themselves with civility, dignity and professionalism.
 Debate and discussion are actively encouraged in an environment of tolerance, respect and inclusion.
-Students selected to the program are serving as at-large public representatives of their states, communities and schools, and attend the program to learn from the speakers and from one another.
-Students are prohibited from engaging in independent outreach on behalf of the program, and from lobbying, petitioning, protest or overt political activism during Washington Week.
-Cyberbullying and bullying of any kind will not be tolerated. - 5.
-It will be the responsibility of the parents/legal guardians to transport (at their expense) each delegate to the nearest commercial airport or train station that provides round-trip travel to Washington, D.C. from their hometown.
-All itineraries will be designed for the least amount of travel time and most direct routing.
+Students selected to the program are serving as atlarge public representatives of their states, communities and schools, and attend the program to learn from the speakers and from one another.
+Students are prohibited from engaging in lobbying, petitioning, protest or overt political activism during Washington Week.
+Cyber bullying and bullying of any kind will not be tolerated.
+Delegates must comply with all program health and safety policies. - It will be the responsibility of the parents/ legal guardians to transport (at their expense) each delegate to the nearest commercial airport or train station that provides round-trip travel to Washington, D.C., from their hometown.
+All itineraries will be designed for the least amount of travel time and most direct routing. - 6.
+No arrangements for individual religious practices or services other than dietary guidelines will be made during an in-person Washington Week.
+This policy will be strictly observed from the time the student delegates arrive at the Washington area airports, train station and program site until they return home.

-- 6. No arrangements for individual religious practices or services other than dietary guidelines will be made during an in-person Washington Week.
-This policy will be strictly observed from the time the student delegates arrive at the Washington area airports, train station and program site until they return home. - The program does not allow any individual or group athletic activities outside of the hotel facility. - 8.
+- 7. The program does not allow any individual or group athletic activities outside of the hotel facility. - 8.
 Failure to abide by rules and requirements of the program will result in dismissal from the program and forfeiture of the \$10,000 scholarship award.
 Rules related to the USSYP and scholarship award shall be construed, interpreted and applied by The Hearst Foundations, whose action and determination shall be final and binding.